OMG 2: Development and casting

 The film was initially rumoured to be in making in January 2021 with Akshay Kumar and Paresh Rawal returning as leads post the first part, but Rawal denied the reports.
 In June 2021, the sequel to OMG was finally confirmed with a new storyline starring Kumar.
-Pankaj Tripathi and Yami Gautam were roped in as new additions that same month, while Arun Govil joined the cast in November 2021 as Lord Rama.
+Pankaj Tripathi and Yami Gautam were roped in as new additions that same month, while Arun Govil joined the cast in November 2021 as the school chairman.

 Filming

 Tripathi began the first schedule of the film on 2 September 2021 in Mumbai.
-Akshay Kumar joined the sets in second schedule on 23 October 2021.
-Third schedule of the film commenced in December 2021.
+Kumar joined the sets in second schedule on 23 October 2021.
+The third schedule of the film commenced in December 2021.

-Marketing

-First look poster of the film featuring Akshay Kumar as Lord Shiva was launched in October 2021.
+Music

+The background music of the film is composed by Mangesh Dhakde, while the soundtrack is composed by Vikram Montrose, Hansraj Raghuwanshi, Djstrings, Pranaay, Sandesh Shandilya and Kashh.
+The lyrics are written by Kabeer Shukla, Hansraj Raghuwanshi, Djstrings, Shekhar Astitwa, Ginny Diwan, Kashh and Sandesh Shandilya.

+The first single titled "Oonchi Oonchi Waadi" was released on 18 July 2023.
+The second single titled "Har Har Mahadev" was released on 27 July 2023.

+Release

+The Central Board of Film Certification advised 20 cuts in the film's screenplay and an (A) (Adults Only) certificate, as they deemed the film's subject matter, which deals with sex education in schools, along with God and religion, to be controversial and could possibly hurt the sentiments of the audience.
+It was also suggested that Kumar's character in the film, which was initially supposed to be that of Lord Shiva, to be changed to that of a "Messenger of God".
+The makers felt that this would spoil the essence of the film and limit its appeal and insisted on receiving an (U/A) (Unrestricted public exhibition subject to parental guidance for children below the age of twelve) certificate.
+The film was eventually passed by the Censor Board with an (A) (Adults Only) certificate with no cuts but with 25 modifications.
+The film was theatrically released on 11 August 2023.

+Home media

+The film was premiered on Netflix from 7 October 2023.